 After finding a distribution strategy to get the message to customers, the next thing is to implement it.
 As technology has become more innovative than ever, you should use it in your business.
 More specifically, you should start searching for the best distribution software.
 It would be best if you bought wholesaler distribution software as it is designed for your business.
 Not only will it make the distribution process easier to track, but it can also reduce human errors and stress.

 A good software tool for distributors should have automation capabilities.
 In other words, it should boost productivity and ensure that you complete tasks quickly.
 Another component of this software is RFID tracking which simplifies inventory monitoring in real-time.
-It is based on a modern technology called the Internet of things.
+It is based on a modern technology called the Internet of Things.
 Moreover, the software needs to have all business management modules in a central position.
 The most common modules are accounting, warehousing management, customer relationships management, inventory management, and procurement management.
 Lastly, the software should be cloud-based rather than in-house.
 Cloud-based distribution software is easy to access from any place, anytime, as long as there is a Wi-Fi hotspot and mobile gadget.

 In direct distribution, the product is distributed to the end-user from the manufacturer’s or distributor’s warehouse.
 This is usually the case for a manufacturer that sells its items via a distribution center or retail outlet.
 In indirect distribution, the product (i.e. a service) is provided through a supplier or agent who’s contractually obligated through the manufacturer to buy the products and supply them to the end-user.
 The indirect distribution technique is regularly used by manufacturers and distributors to make certain they don’t oversell or have leftover products.

-Direct Distribution = Direct to consumer (DTC) is a distribution channel that is not utilized by the brand.
+Direct Distribution = Direct-to-consumer (DTC) is a distribution channel that is not utilized by the brand.
 The main reason for the use of this channel is to gain a competitive benefit as it is a quicker and more direct way to reach the customer.
 Companies use direct distribution channels for customer products as it is very effective.
 This is a direct method of reaching the consumer with the product.

 Indirect distribution is an indirect form of distribution channel and is used to sell products and services.
 It is also called indirect marketing.
 It is a form of marketing that involves a company or individual taking someone else to make a sale for them.
-It is known as indirect distribution as it does not involve the company or individual going to the customer directly.
+This is known as indirect distribution as it does not involve the company or individual going to the customer directly.

 First, a distribution strategy is a plan for distributing goods or services to customers.
 Successful distribution of your product or service will depend on your selling strategy.
 There are four distribution strategies, and they include the following: